james-o-dev/bitburner-scripts/README.md

 Also, make sure there are no other scripts targeting the target server, before `run run.js`.

+Also note, `run.js` is currently a WIP and is not designed to run for extended durations.

 ## Tips

 * My personal priority: